alanbaumgartner/instagram_checker/README.md

 ## Synopsis

 This program checks Instagram usernames without the official API filtering out banned usernames.
-It requires you to be logged into an Instagram account because without logging in there is no differentiation in user profiles.
+It requires you to log into an Instagram account because there is no differentiation in user profiles when logged out.

 ## Usage
 ```
-instagram_checker.py -u 'instagram_username' -p 'instagram_password' -i 'text_file_with_usernames' -o 'file_to_save_usernames_to'
+instagram_checker.py -u 'username' -p 'password' -i 'usernames.txt' -o 'output.txt'
 ```
 ## License